-- change the stated maturity of the principal or interest of a note; - reduce the principal amount of, or any premium or interest on, any note: - reduce the amount payable upon a redemption or mandatory repurchase; - modify the provisions with respect to the repurchase rights of holders of notes in a manner adverse to the holders; - change the place or currency of payment on a note; - impair the right to institute suit for the enforcement of any payment on any note; - modify our obligation to maintain an office or agency in New York City; - modify the subordination provisions in a manner that is adverse to the holders of the notes;
+- change the stated maturity of the principal or interest of a note; - reduce the principal amount of, or any premium (including the "make-whole" payment, if any) or rate of interest on, any note; - reduce the amount payable upon a redemption or mandatory repurchase; - modify the provisions with respect to the repurchase rights of holders of notes in a manner adverse to the holders; - change the place or currency of payment on a note; - impair the right to institute suit for the enforcement of any payment on any note; - modify our obligation to maintain an office or agency in New York City;

-- adversely affect the right to convert the notes; - reduce the above-stated percentage of the principal amount of the holders whose consent is needed to modify or amend the indenture; - reduce the percentage of the principal amount of the holders whose consent is needed to waive compliance with certain provisions of the indenture or to waive certain defaults; - reduce the percentage required for the adoption of a resolution or the quorum required at any meeting of holders of notes at which a resolution is adopted; or - modify the provisions with respect to meetings, modification and waiver.
+- modify the subordination provisions in a manner that is adverse to the holders of the notes; - adversely affect the right to convert the notes; - reduce the above-stated percentage of the principal amount of the holders whose consent is needed to modify or amend the indenture; - reduce the percentage of the principal amount of the holders whose consent is needed to waive compliance with certain provisions of the indenture or to waive certain defaults; or - reduce the percentage required for the adoption of a resolution or the quorum required at any meeting of holders of notes at which a resolution is adopted.

 The holders of a majority in aggregate principal amount of the then outstanding notes may waive compliance by us with certain restrictive provisions of the indenture by written consent.
 Holders of at least 66 2/3% in aggregate principal amount of notes represented at a meeting or, if less, holders of not less than a majority in aggregate principal amount of the notes then outstanding may also waive compliance by us with certain restrictive provisions of the indenture by the adoption of a resolution at the meeting if a quorum of holders are present and certain other conditions are met.
-The holders of a majority in aggregate principal amount of the then outstanding notes also may waive by written consent any past default under the indenture, except: